tetthys/wrap/README.md

 ### `rescue(fn($error))`

-Provide a fallback value when an error occurs.
+Provides a fallback value on failure, **flipping the state to success** so that chaining continues.

 ```php
 ->rescue(fn() => 'default value');